Ryuzaki9623/Smart-Violence-Detection-Street-Violence-Detection-Traffic-Light-Violation-/README.md

 Run **ViolenceDetection.ipynb** on jupyter notebook

-If you like to change the model weights change the name of the arguments where the model name exists such as **modelweight** in both **localfiletesting.py** and **violencedetection.ipynb**.
+If you like to change the model weights change the name of the arguments where the model name exists such as **modelweight** in both **localfiletesting.py** and **ViolenceDetection.ipynb**.

-I will upload my model once i finish the training and testing of the model.
+I will upload my model once I finish the training and testing of the model.

 # Remarks

-So far i have only implemented street Violence Detection and I will be finishing of the traffic-light violation detection and combining these 2 models so that we will get both desired output from the input/Live feed.Along with this a UI will also be implemented.
+So far I have only implemented street Violence Detection and I will be finishing of the traffic-light violation detection and combining these 2 models so that we will get both desired output from the single input/Live feed.Along with this a UI will also be implemented.The Alert system will be implemented in the coming days.